-Community Foundation for the Alleghenies’ Youth Philanthropy Interns awarded $50,000 to three local organizations with projects aimed at strengthening arts for young people, and regional unity.
-The eight interns are 2018 graduates of local high schools led by two returning interns from last year who serve as team leaders.
+Community Foundation for the Alleghenies’ Youth Philanthropy Interns awarded $50,000 for projects aimed at strengthening arts for young people, and regional unity.
+The eight interns are 2018 graduates of local high schools, led by two returning interns from last year who serve as team leaders.
 They were organized into two groups, each with $25,000 to award.

 The “Arts for the Alleghenies” team awarded its entire grant to Cresson Lake Playhouse to construct an outdoor performance facility to house youth programs, as well as utilize as an arts hub.

 The “Forging Unity” team awarded its grant to two programs: